jerrythomas/kavach/docs/notes.md

 ## References

-Cookie parsing and serializing required to support server-side auth guard.
-The original npm library [jshttp/cookie](https://github.com/jshttp/cookie) ran into problems on SvelteKit v1.0.0-next.218.
-The code has been converted from CJS to ESM.
+- Cookie parsing and serializing is required to support server-side auth guard.
+I had problems with the original npm library [jshttp/cookie](https://github.com/jshttp/cookie) on SvelteKit v1.0.0-next.218.
+Converting the original code from from CJS to ESM solved the issue and it has been included here.
+-